ON THIS PAGE:

 Whaleback Mountain in Enfield, New Hampshire, offers a discount for unlimited season ski passes for vets.
 Passes that normally cost $399 are $99 for active duty military and for vets, with proof of service.
 Check out their web site at http://www.whaleback.com/season-passes.html.

-In addition to the locations listed on the page link above, you can also find the nearest ID card issuing facility by clicking on the following link - http://www.dmdc.osd.mil/rsl/appj/site?execution=e5s1.
+In addition to the locations listed on the page link above, you can also find the nearest ID Card issuing facility by clicking on the following link - http://www.dmdc.osd.mil/rsl/appj/site?execution=e5s1.
+For further in-depth information on ID Cards, go to MOAA’s Reference Guide to Military ID Cards.